brazilian nerdcore

 in short, nerdcore is a genre of music inspired by/that reflects themes from nerd culture: anime, manga, games and such.

-in brazil, though, the "nerdcore scene" has started and developed quite differently from the rest of the world, with a much bigger focus on making songs interpreting as the characters themselves, rather than making references to them or to the story. for a deeper explanation, see the section below: #a brief historical introduction to brazilian nerdcore.
+in brazil, though, the "nerdcore scene" has started and developed quite differently from the rest of the world, with a much bigger focus on making songs as if the singer were the characters themselves (a kind of theatrical interpretation), rather than simply making references to them or to the story. i'll explain more on the nuances in the section below: #a brief historical introduction to brazilian nerdcore.

-but first, let's explore a bit more: why nerdcore?
+but first, let's explore a bit more: why is nerdcore interesting?

 why nerdcore?

-themes like the cycle of hatred of politics and war (naruto/attack on titan), transforming yourself by identifying your strengths and seeking/embracing multiple, counter-intuitive perspectives (blue lock), the futility and at the same time profundity of many of our desires (chainsaw man), how egocentric/infantile/traumatized our morals usually are (death note/vagabond/vinland saga), the oppression of modern extractive systems and lifestyles (evangelion/serial experiments lain), different spiritual and philosophical views of reality (shuumatsu no valkyrie), enticing views of the future that play with/challenge our desires (sword art online, overgeared)...
+themes like the psychological aspects of the cycle of hatred in politics and war (naruto/attack on titan), transforming yourself by identifying your strengths and seeking/embracing multiple, counter-intuitive perspectives (blue lock), the futility and at the same time profundity of many of our desires (chainsaw man), how egocentric/infantile/traumatized our morals usually are (death note/vagabond/vinland saga), the oppression of modern extractive systems and lifestyles (evangelion/serial experiments lain), different spiritual and philosophical views of reality (shuumatsu no valkyrie), enticing views of the future that play with/challenge our desires (sword art online, overgeared, many manhwas)...

-i find the kinds of reflections they (can) generate deeper than most other "entertainment" media i have watched, as evidenced by many "psychology in anime" channels popping up on youtube in the last few years.
+i find the kinds of reflections this subculture (can) generate a lot deeper than most other "entertainment" media i have watched, as evidenced by many "psychology in anime" channels popping up on youtube in the last few years.

 (see: a personal review - why m4rkim is my #1 most listened artist for more)